-7. If needed, apply for additional funding through local, regional, and national outside scholarships.
+8. If needed, apply for additional funding through local, regional, and national outside scholarships.

-Check with your high school guidance office, parents' employers and free scholarship websites such as BU Outside Scholarships, fastweb scholarships, and US Dept of Labor to locate potential scholarships.
+Check with your high school guidance office, parents' employers and/or associations and free scholarship websites such as, fastweb scholarships and U.S. Dept of Labor to locate potential scholarships.